They Live by Night

 The commotion caused by no stir in the story at all, as told by the New York Times and Time, signals that the picture wasn’t screened properly, otherwise the reviewers (one anonymous and the other nameless) would doubtless have noticed the mirror trick employed by Ray to give the title character (Cyd Charisse) an exact reflection in the mob lawyer played by Robert Taylor, and then it would have dawned on that fair city.

-“Chicago in the Thirties”, shortly before The Untouchables on television and utilized by De Palma in his mob dinner scene (here the implement is a solid silver miniature pool-cue, heavy enough to brain a henchman disloyal to the boss, Lee.
-J. Cobb).
+“Chicago in the Thirties”, shortly before The Untouchables on television and utilized by De Palma in his mob dinner scene (here the implement is a solid silver miniature pool-cue, heavy enough to brain a henchman disloyal to the boss, Lee J. Cobb).
 Gunsels up for murder raps receive the majestuous trappings of the crippled attorney who cows judges and wows juries and floors the Press with an unalterable force of personality expressed in the girl’s nightclub dance, but not shown in the courtroom, only the result.

 Mob war disturbs this arrangement, another mirror.
 The haughty, prideful attorney valued for his services yet disdainful of the boss becomes a witness and a liability.
 The high point of the film is his plea for “bigness” from the boss, who squints askant with one big eye and can’t be bothered.